nobitex/docs-api/source/includes/internal/_ticketing.md

 {
   "status": "failed",
   "code": "NotFound",
-  "error": "ticket does not exist."
+  "message": "ticket does not exist."
 }
 ```